spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 deny { not net.cidr_contains("12.34.56.0/24", ip) }
 ```

-There's a lot to digest here, so a [playground example](https://play.openpolicyagent.org/p/4J3Nz6pYgC) may be helpful.
+There's a lot to digest here, so a [playground example](https://play.openpolicyagent.org/p/4J3Nz6pYgC){: rel="nofollow"} may be helpful.

 ### Rewriting teams